 - P1: product specifications

 Summary: 95% of you will be alright with the physical side of the pedals.
 But even I would look twice at an extra 100g on the P1.
-Garmin is the prettiest
+Garmin &, possibly, SRM are the prettiest

 It seems like PowerTap are matching Garmin’s pricing when they should be matching that of the ASSIOMA.
 It also seems that PowerTap and Garmin think their brands command a premium.
 Perhaps PowerTap’s price is staying where it is as it is hard to get hold of Vector 3s and ASSIOMAs right now.